AdamB37/lonely-wallaby/README.md

 Complete the intermediate algorithm scripting section here: https://www.freecodecamp.com/map
 ## Specifications
-Complete all challenges.
+Complete all challenges for Intermediate Algorithms.
+(21 Total)
-Listed in the link above
 ### Required

 _Do not remove these specs - they are required for all goals_.